zuby213/alx-pre_course/README.md

-this is a 2nd comment
+this is a 2nd comment and i am updating it from github